albincorreya/ChromaCoverId/README.md

 ## Contribute

-It would be great if we can compile all the related similarity measures from other papers together in this repo.
+It would be great if we can compile all the related cover song similarity measures from other papers together in this repo.
 Let me know if you have any suggestions.

 * Fork the repo